Skip to content

 • Legal opinions stay human — VELA drafts, GC and external counsel decide

-• Sandboxed Anthropic infrastructure; data residency and access bounds configured per deployment
+• Sandboxed Anthropic infrastructure; data residency and access bounds set up per deployment

 • Citation discipline enforced at the EvalOps gate; if a memo can't trace a claim to primary regulation or official guidance, it doesn't ship